top of page

 Preparation

 Therapist and client take some time to build trust and get to know one another.
-This part includes talking about family history, past and current symptoms, and attempted solutions.
+This phase includes talking about family history, past and current symptoms, and attempted solutions.

-EMDR activates past trauma in a controlled and safe environment to reprocess them in a new light.
-It’s important to take the necessary steps to ensure that you are prepared to revisit and desensitize past traumatic events.
-This phase involves the teaching and practice of techniques that help the client stay calm and grounded during activation.
+EMDR activates past trauma in a controlled and safe environment to reprocess traumatic memories or narratives in a new light.
+This phase involves the teaching and practice of techniques that help the client stay calm and grounded during activation, preparing the client for the next phases.

 Phase 3